 The outcome wasn’t great for many shoppers—few followed up to say they had been reactivated.

 If this happened to you, try your best to get receipts from the store to prove that the order matched the customer’s requests.
+A store manager may be able to help you find the receipt for your order.

 High cancellation rate/low customer ratings: Instacart strongly warns you when your cancellation rate is getting too high, so they don’t offer many second chances if you don’t bring it down.

 Failed background check: You’re not likely to get a second chance if a background check refresh turns up new issues on your criminal record or motor vehicle record.
-They can even deactivate you for something already on your record when you first applied.
+Instacart can even deactivate you for something already on your record when you first applied.

 Can you make a new account and start fresh?